Bureau of Indian Standards

 The Bureau of Indian Standards (BIS) is the National Standards Body of India under Department of Consumer affairs, Ministry of Consumer Affairs, Food & Public Distribution, Government of India.
 It is established by the Bureau of Indian Standards Act, 2016 which came into effect on 12 October 2017.
 The Minister in charge of the Ministry or Department having administrative control of the BIS is the ex-officio President of the BIS.
 BIS has 500 plus scientific officers working as Certification Officers, Member secretaries of technical committees and lab OIC's.

 The organisation was formerly the Indian Standards Institution (ISI), set up under the Resolution of the Department of Industries and Supplies No. 1 Std.(4)/45, dated 3 September 1946.
 The ISI was registered under the Societies Registration Act, 1860.

 A new Bureau of Indian standards (BIS) Act 2016 which was notified on 22 March 2016, has been brought into force with effect from 12 October 2017.
 The Act establishes the Bureau of Indian Standards (BIS) as the National Standards Body of India.

 As a National Standards Body, it has 25 members drawn from Central or State Governments, industry, scientific and research institutions, and consumer organisations.
 Its headquarters are in New Delhi, with regional offices in Eastern Region at Kolkata, southern Region at Chennai, Western Region at Mumbai, Northern Region at Chandigarh and Central Region at Delhi and 20 branch offices.
 It also works as WTO-TBT enquiry point for India.

 Regulatory framework

 National Building Code of India, 2005

 It is a comprehensive building code for regulating the building construction activities across the country which was first published in 1970.
 Preliminary Draft Amendment No. 1 to NBC 2005 Part 11 "Approach to Sustainability" was put into circulation a preliminary draft amendment and BIS accepted the feedback from people till 15 March 2013.

 Indian Standards Bill, 2015

 The Bill was passed on 8 March 2016 by the Rajya Sabha.
 The new Bill will repeal the existing Bureau of Indian Standards Act, 1986.
-The main objectives of the proposed legislation are:
+The main objectives of the legislation are: